 "What now?"
 Clint groused, rubbing his no doubt aching head.
 Will smacked his hand away as it strayed towards the bloodstained white bandage on his forehead.
 Clint frowned before redirecting his glare in Jasper's direction.
 "What's got your panties in a bunch this time?"

 "Not again!"
 Clint and Will groused in unison.
 Phil could only agree.
-Didn't they go through this just six months ago?
-Things were only just now starting to settle down.
-He could only hope this was another doppelganger (although the world did not need another Jason Walsh).
+Didn't they go through this same thing only six months ago?
+Things were only now starting to settle down.
+He could only hope this was another doppelganger (although the world did not need another Jason Walsh, despite what Clint thought).
 Although with the way that Phil's luck ran, this was going to end up being by the byproduct of some genetic experiment to replicate Project Rebirth.
 Again.

 "Stark, Banner, get in here."